 This politically turbulent period started with the Anglo-Scottish wars and continued through the Wars of the Roses.
 Henry Percy, First Earl of Northumberland, and his son, Harry Hotspur, were instrumental in deposing Richard II and installing Henry IV to the throne.

-These events provide the action of Shakespeare’s Henry IV, Part I, which has scenes set in Warkworth Castle.
+These events provide the action of Shakespeare’s Henry IV, which has scenes set in Warkworth Castle.
 During the Wars of the Roses, Warkworth became a Lancastrian stronghold, though it fell into the hands of the Yorkists, and was, temporarily, lost to the Percys.

 This is a place for children’s imaginations to run wild.
 Entering the castle by means of a bridge over a deep ditch, they can easily visualise attacking across a drawbridge.
 The bailey is an extensive grassy space in which the foundations of the buildings are laid out like a map.